fabmob/e-mission-docs/docs/install/multi_layer_stack.md

     Complete!
     ```
-1. If you are going to encrypt the filesystems, you need to do so before mounting them (https://github.com/e-mission/e-mission-server/wiki/Deploying-your-own-server-to-production#cryptfs-suggested)
+1. If you are going to encrypt the filesystems, you need to do so before mounting them ([Deploying your own server to production - cryptfs suggested](deploying_your_own_server_to_production.md#cryptfs-suggested))
-1. You need to bind to the private IP address so that the DB server can be accessed by the web and analysis servers - e.g. in `/etc/mongod.conf`, in addition to setting `dbpath` and `logpath` (https://docs.mongodb.com/ecosystem/platforms/amazon-ec2/#deploy-mongodb-ec2), set
+1. You need to bind to the private IP address so that the DB server can be accessed by the web and analysis servers - e.g. in `/etc/mongod.conf`, in addition to setting `dbpath` and `logpath` ([https://docs.mongodb.com/ecosystem/platforms/amazon-ec2/#deploy-mongodb-ec2](https://docs.mongodb.com/ecosystem/platforms/amazon-ec2/#deploy-mongodb-ec2)), set
    ```
    bindIp: 127.0.0.1,<private ipv4 IP>,
    ```
-1. If you want to use ipv6 to talk to the database server (at least internally), you need to enable ipv6, and listen to an ipv6 address - e.g. in `/etc/mongod.conf`, in addition to setting `dbpath` and `logpath` (https://docs.mongodb.com/ecosystem/platforms/amazon-ec2/#deploy-mongodb-ec2), set
+1. If you want to use ipv6 to talk to the database server (at least internally), you need to enable ipv6, and listen to an ipv6 address - e.g. in `/etc/mongod.conf`, in addition to setting `dbpath` and `logpath` ([https://docs.mongodb.com/ecosystem/platforms/amazon-ec2/#deploy-mongodb-ec2](https://docs.mongodb.com/ecosystem/platforms/amazon-ec2/#deploy-mongodb-ec2)), set

    ```
    net: